Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of ∞ -categories

-which is equivalent to the Joyal model structure on simplicial sets (\cite[Chapter 3]{HTT}).
-We may then consider the category

-of \textit{marked simplicial categories}: categories enriched over $\sSet^+$ (with respect to the cartesian monoidal structure).
+There is a model structure on the category of \textit{marked simplicial sets} $ \sSet^+, $ which is equivalent to the Joyal model structure on simplicial sets \cite[Chapter 3]{HTT}.
+We may then consider the category $ \Cat^{\sSet^+} $ of \textit{marked simplicial categories}: categories enriched over $\sSet^+$ with respect to the cartesian monoidal structure.
 This carries an induced model structure \cite[Section A.3]{HTT}.
-In \cite{LurieInfty2}, Lurie (essentially) shows that there exists a \textit{nerve functor}
+In \cite{LurieInfty2}, Lurie shows that there exists a \textit{nerve functor}

-which carries the weak equivalences $W$ between fibrants to equivalences (by first passing through the category of \textit{scaled simplicial sets}).
-He demonstrates that the induced derived functor

-is an equivalence (cf.\ the discussion in \cite[Subsection 5.1]{HHLN}).
-Here, we wrote $\Cat^{\sSet^+,\circ} \subset \Cat^{\sSet^+}$ for the full subcategory spanned by the fibrant marked simplicial categories.
-Similarly, we will write $\sSet^{+,\circ} \subset \sSet^+$ for the full (marked simplicial) subcategory of $\sSet^+$ spanned by the fibrants (i.e.\ quasi-categories with their equivalences marked).
-Note that this yields a fibrant marked simplicial category.
-The goal is now to show the following:
+that carries the weak equivalences $W$ between fibrant objects to equivalences (by first passing through the category of \textit{scaled simplicial sets}).
+Let us write $\sSet^{+,\circ} \subset \sSet^+$ for the full marked simplicial subcategory of $\sSet^+$ spanned by the fibrant objects: the quasi-categories with their equivalences marked.
+Note that this is a fibrant marked simplicial category, and we will write